Skip to content

 }

-It is required for every implemented method, so that other mappers are called for the other Field Types.
+It's required for every implemented method, so that other mappers are called for the other field types.

 The RelationFieldDefinitionMapper example: